Primo Colón: Teaming with Epico (2011–2020)

-On the November 11, 2011 episode of ‘’SmackDown’', Primo returned to the brand by accompanying Hunico and his real-life cousin Epico to the ring for their tag team match against The Usos (Jimmy and Jey Uso).
-Primo then began teaming with Epico, with Rosa Mendes as their manager, where they defeated The Usos on the November 17 episode of ‘’Superstars’'.
+On the November 11, 2011 episode of SmackDown, Primo accompanied Hunico and his real-life cousin Epico to the ring for their tag team match against The Usos (Jimmy and Jey Uso).
+Primo then began teaming with Epico, with Rosa Mendes as their manager, where they defeated The Usos on the November 17 episode of Superstars.
 They began a feud with WWE Tag Team Champions Air Boom (Evan Bourne and Kofi Kingston), trading victories.
-At Tables, Ladders & Chairs, Primo and Epico failed to capture the WWE Tag Team Championships from Air Boom.
+At TLC: Tables, Ladders & Chairs, Primo and Epico failed to capture the WWE Tag Team Championships from Air Boom.
 The feud continued in singles and non-title matches, with both teams trading wins.
 At a live event on January 15, 2012, Primo and Epico defeated Air Boom to win the WWE Tag Team Championship.
-The following night on ‘’Raw’', Primo and Epico successfully defended their titles against Air Boom in a rematch.
-On the February 27 episode of ‘’Raw’', Primo and Epico successfully defended their titles in a Triple Threat tag team match against the teams of Kofi Kingston and R-Truth, and Dolph Ziggler and Jack Swagger.
+The following night on Raw SuperShow, Primo and Epico successfully defended their titles against Air Boom in a rematch.
+On the February 27 episode of Raw SuperShow, Primo and Epico successfully defended their titles in a Triple Threat tag team match against the teams of Kofi Kingston and R-Truth, and Dolph Ziggler and Jack Swagger.
 In the pre-show of WrestleMania XXVIII, Primo and Epico successfully defended the title against The Usos, and Justin Gabriel and Tyson Kidd in a triple threat tag team match.
-On the April 30 episode of ‘’Raw’', Primo and Epico lost the tag team titles to Kofi Kingston and R-Truth.
+On the April 30 episode of Raw SuperShow, Primo and Epico lost the tag team titles to Kofi Kingston and R-Truth.

-In May, Primo and Epico joined A.W.‘s talent agency.
+In May, Primo and Epico joined A.W.'s talent agency.
 At No Way Out, A.W. turned on them during their number one contender Fatal Four-Way tag team match, aligned with The Prime Time Players (Darren Young and Titus O'Neil).
-The following night on ‘’Raw’', Primo and Epico defeated The Prime Time Players by count-out after Young and O’Neil walked out of the match.
-The feud continued on ‘’Superstars’', where Epico lost to Young and Primo beat O’Neil in singles matches.
-At Money in the Bank, Primo and Epico defeated Young and O’Neil.
+The following night on Raw SuperShow, Primo and Epico defeated The Prime Time Players by count-out after Young and O'Neil walked out of the match.
+The feud continued on Superstars, where Epico lost to Young and Primo beat O'Neil in singles matches.
+At Money in the Bank, Primo and Epico defeated Young and O'Neil.
 The feud ended in August when A.W. was released from WWE.
 At Survivor Series, Primo took part in a 10–man elimination tag team match, but was eliminated by Rey Mysterio.
 Primo and Epico could not find any wins after August 2012, and by the first ‘’SmackDown’' of 2013, Primo was on a 20 match losing streak, and Epico was at 17.
-On the January 9, 2013 episode of ‘’NXT’', Primo and Epico broke their losing streaks with a win over Bo Dallas and Michael McGillicutty.
+On the January 9, 2013 episode of NXT, Primo and Epico broke their losing streaks with a win over Bo Dallas and Michael McGillicutty.
 However, Dallas and McGillicutty gained revenge by defeating Primo and Epico in the first round of the NXT Tag Team Championship tournament.